Skip to main content

 PROCEDURE

-4. Supervisors will inform student whether they think it is preferable/ a requirement that an independent chair is to be appointed, ahead of proposing PhD examiners.
+• Supervisors will inform student whether they think it is preferable that an independent chair is to be appointed, ahead of proposing PhD examiners.

 CRITERIA

-• be aware of the Birkbeck and University of London PGR regulations
+• Aware of the Birkbeck and University of London PGR regulations.

 ROLE OF AN INDEPENDENT CHAIR

-10. The role of an Independent Chair is to oversee the oral examination to ensure it is conducted fairly and in accordance with the University Regulations.
+• The role of an Independent Chair is to oversee the oral examination to ensure that the examination is conducted fairly and in accordance with the University Regulations.

-11. The Independent Chair is not required to have any knowledge of the thesis or the discipline area and will not provide any academic assessment of the candidate during the viva.
+• The Independent Chair is not required to have any knowledge of the thesis or the discipline area and, although sits in on the deliberations of the examiners when the First Supervisor and candidate are not present, is not involved with the Examiners’ assessment of the candidate.

-13. The chair can stop the examination if they consider that the examination is not focused on whether the candidate has satisfied the criteria for the degree.
+• The Chair can stop the examination if they consider that the examination is not focused on whether the candidate has satisfied the criteria for the degree.

-15. The chair will submit a report after the viva outlining whether the examination was conducted fairly and in accordance with College regulations.
+• The Chair will submit a report after the viva outlining whether the examination was conducted fairly and in accordance with College regulations.

 VIVA ARRANGEMENTS

-18. The BGRS will send a copy of the submitted thesis to the Independent Chair, along with all the examination paperwork that is usually sent to the examiners, and a copy of this Guidance for Independent Chairs for Research Degree Vivas.
+• The BGRS will send a copy of the thesis to the Independent Chair, along with all the examination paperwork that is usually sent to the examiners, and a copy of this Guidance for Independent Chairs for Research Degree Vivas.

 INDEPENDENT CHAIR’S REPORT

-20. Immediately after the viva, the Chair is asked to submit a brief report to the BGRS, confirming whether the viva was conducted fairly and according to College regulations, and covering any noteworthy events that may have taken place (e.g. significant internet connection problems in the case of an online viva).
+After the viva, the Chair is asked to submit a short report to the BGRS, outlining whether the viva was conducted fairly and according to College regulations, and anything of note that may have taken place during the examination.